How to Secure Pallet Racking

 Follow Manufacturer Instructions

-All pallet racking and storage systems come with instructions from the manufacturer, which include the weight limit, installation instructions, safety recommendations and other useful information.
-Because each manufacturer designs and crafts racks differently, it is essential that you follow these instructions and refrain from do-it-yourself solutions or shortcuts.
-By following all manufacturer instructions, you ensure a level, stable installation and operate within any potential warranties.
-If you combine pallet racks and storage solutions from multiple manufacturers, follow instructions included with each.
-If you have opted for a used pallet rack system, do your best to find installation protocol and anchoring recommendations on the manufacturer’s website.
+Following all manufacturer instructions ensures a stable installation that operates within any potential warranties.
+If you combine pallet racks and storage solutions from multiple manufacturers, follow the instructions included with each.
+For a used pallet rack system, try and find installation protocol and anchoring recommendations on the manufacturer’s website.
 You can also use a rack ID guide to help you figure out what kind of equipment you are working with.

 Tighten Fittings